-Old Port historically draws more than 80% of its customers from its local market.
-MSC draws significantly from schools, which are currently restricted from travelling.
-To continue to draw visitors, OPMC needs to continue to invest in its current attractions and exhibits at the Old Port and MSC, and to partner with various organizations while developing new exhibits and attractions to refresh its offerings to visitors.
+OPM historically draws more than 80% of its customers from its local market.
+To continue to draw visitors, OPMC needs to continue to invest in its current attractions and exhibits at OPM and MSC, and to partner with various organizations while developing new exhibits and attractions to refresh its offerings to visitors.